ZeroZoroZippy/dental_website/TEST_SUMMARY.md

 - Tests include proper mocking to avoid animation-related test issues
 - Responsive design testing covers both mobile and desktop viewports
 - Tests verify both functionality and styling of components
+- All components in the sections and ui folders now have comprehensive test coverage
+- Some console warnings about framer-motion props are expected and don't affect test results